romanmarkunas/blog-odbms-vs-rdmbs-performance/blog/blog-odbms-vs-rdbms-performance.md

 to analyze.
 It's easy to develop with changing schema and naturally expresses complex relations (no joins).

+## Some notes on installation

+gradle install task to install db's not that objectdb is hosted on separate repo and does not include javax.persistence

 ## Test fixtures

 TODO - actually implement all that below